JOIN US FOR THE PERSONAL AND PROFESSIONAL DEVELOPMENT EXPERIENCE OF A LIFETIME

 Social Innovation Spotlight: The MicroConsignment Model

-Participants continue to help our team improve, scale and provide new technology offerings through our globally- recognized MicroConsignment Model.
+Participants help our team improve, scale and provide new technology offerings through our globally-recognized MicroConsignment Model.
 Recent participants worked on a new solar lighting solution, marketing for improved cook stoves and water filters, and the design of a wholesale distribution strategy.
-In Nebaj Guatemala, students trained female entrepreneurs to master the process of giving eye exams and selling them in rural communities enabling these women and families to gain financial independence.
+In Nebaj, Guatemala, students trained female entrepreneurs to master the process of giving eye exams and selling them in rural communities enabling these women and families to gain financial independence.
 Learn more about the MicroConsignment Model in this TEDxBYU Talk by Greg Van Kirk.

 We love questions and are always happy to provide the answers.
 Here are some common questions people have before signing up:

 Do I need to speak Spanish?
 Absolutely not.
 You will be immersed in the language and develop your proficiency while you are in-country.
 Depending upon the program, you will carry different numbers of Spanish class hours.
 Knowing Spanish up front is not a prerequisite for success by any means.
 Social Impact teams are strategically organized to leverage the language skills of more Spanish-proficient interns.
 Additionally, your team will be accompanied throughout your work activities by bilingual SEC staff who will support the translation needs of the group.